Time Sharing Option

 Time Sharing Option (TSO) is an interactive time-sharing environment for IBM mainframe operating systems, including OS/360 MVT, OS/VS2 (SVS), MVS, OS/390, and z/OS.

 Use

 In computing, time-sharing is a design technique that allows many people to use a computer system concurrently and independently—without interfering with each other.
-Each TSO user is isolated; it appears to each one that they are the only user of the system.
+Each TSO user has his own region of storage, protected from alteration by other users.

 TSO is most commonly used by mainframe system administrators and programmers.
 It provides: